 A continuation of CHIN 101.
 By the end of the course, students are expected to have a good command of Mandarin pronunciation, the basic grammar structures, an active vocabulary of 700 Chinese characters, and basic reading and writing skills in the Chinese language.
 The class meets five times per week (lectures on MWF and drill sessions on TTh).
 This course prepares students for CHIN 201 (Second-year Chinese I).

 Requisite: CHIN 101 or equivalent.
 Limited to 30 students.
 Discussion sections limited to 8 students.
 Spring semester.
-Senior Lecturer Li.2016-17: Not offered
+Senior Lecturer Li.2019-20: Offered in Spring 2020

 This course is designed for students who have completed first-year Chinese classes.
 The emphasis will be on the basic grammatical structures.
 The course reinforces the four skills (listening, speaking, reading and writing) through vigorous drills and practices.
 There will be three class meetings and two drill sessions each week.

 Requisite: CHIN 102 or equivalent.
 Limited to 30 students, maximum enrollment of 8 students per section.
 Fall semester.
-Senior Lecturer Teng.2016-17: Offered in Fall 2016
+Senior Lecturer Teng.2019-20: Offered in Fall 2019

 This course is a continuation of CHIN 201.
 By the end of the semester, most of the basic grammatical structures will be addressed.
 This course continues to help students develop higher proficiency level on the four skills.
 Class will be conducted mostly in Chinese.
 There will be three meetings and two drill sessions each week.
 This course prepares students for CHIN 301.

 Requisite: CHIN 201 or equivalent.
 Limited to 30 students, maximum enrollment of 8 students per discussion section.
 Spring semester.
-Senior Lecturer Teng.2016-17: Not offered
+Senior Lecturer Teng.2019-20: Offered in Spring 2020

 This course is designed to expose students to more advanced and comprehensive knowledge of Mandarin Chinese, with an emphasis on both linguistic competence and communicative competence.
 Expanding of vocabulary and development of reading comprehension will be through different genres of authentic texts.
 Students will be trained to write short essays on a variety of topics.
 Three class hours are supplemented by two drill sessions.